26 Million Veterans Subject to Massive Identity Theft

 American consumers much harder

-the exposure of their
+because of the exposure of their

 social security numbers (ssn).